gaskaj/xivelybot/README.md

 Who am I, What is my name - Personalization Demonstration

 ### SFDC Sample Interactions
 \#(Any SFDC Object Name) - This will return the Total number of (Any SFDC Object Name) in Salesforce.
-Example #Account

 \Y#(Any SFDC Object Name) - This will return number of (Any SFDC Object Name) created in last year.
-Example Y#Account

 \Q#(Any SFDC Object Name) - This will return number of (Any SFDC Object Name) created in last quarter.
-Example Q#Account

 \W#(Any SFDC Object Name) - This will return number of (Any SFDC Object Name) created in last week.
-Example W#Account